Austin Gallery

 • Motor is the one part that can fail over time

-The CANMOV power recliner is the effortless choice — the one to get if pushing back into a manual chair sounds like work.
+The Stoneland is the effortless choice, the one to get if pushing back into a manual chair sounds like work.
 A quiet motor drives the recline, and because it is powered rather than sprung, you can stop at any angle and it stays there.
 That matters more than it sounds: the perfect reading position is often a shallow lean a manual lever will not hold, and a power chair nails it every time.

 Most Effortless

 Recline to any angle at the touch of a button, then hold it there.
-A smooth power motor lets you stop at the exact position that fits your back, USB ports keep a phone or e-reader charged, and built-in cup holders keep your tea within reach.
-The pick if you want the least effort and infinite in-between positions.
+The Stoneland pairs a smooth power motor with Ashley's deeply padded faux-leather build and a rocking base, so you can stop at the exact position that fits your back.
+The pick if you want the least effort and infinite in-between positions from a brand with a service network.

-Buy this if you value effortless, precise recline — anyone with a bad back, limited mobility, or who simply wants to hold a mid-recline angle a manual lever cannot lock.
-The USB ports and cup holders turn it into a proper reading-and-charging station, and the breathable upholstery keeps long sessions comfortable.
+Buy this if you value effortless, precise recline: anyone with a bad back, limited mobility, or who simply wants to hold a mid-recline angle a manual lever cannot lock.
+The wipe-clean faux leather suits households with pets or coffee near the chair, and Ashley's national footprint means the motor is backed by a company that services what it sells.

 What we don't like